microsoft/VRL3/README.md

 # VRL3 codebase
 Official code for the paper VRL3: A Data-Driven Framework for Visual Deep Reinforcement Learning.
+Summary site: https://sites.google.com/nyu.edu/vrl3.

 Code has just been released and the entire codebase is re-written to make it cleaner and improve readability, so it is possible you might run into an problem, in that case please do not hesitate to post an issue.